simoneSantoni/data-viz-smm635/README.md

 presentations.

-To clarify your expectations about the MTP, please consider the [assignments administered to the previous cohorts of BA]().
+To clarify your expectations about the MTP, please consider the [assignments administered to the previous BA cohorts](https://github.com/simoneSantoni/data-viz-smm635/blob/c3eb44673454d975a2a5c92db514daf5fb5ac5b4/pastAssignments).

 ### Final course project

-With the **FCP** , groups
-make their hands 'dirty' as they help a real-world client to face some data visualization challenges.
-Details about the client and the challenge will be available in week 7.
-Final course projects will be evaluated on a rolling-based window and should be submitted by mid December (the course office will confirm the exact deadline shortly).
+With the FCP, students will work __individually__ to help a real-world client to face some data visualization challenges.
+Details about the client and the challenge will be available on November 17.
+Final course projects will be evaluated on a rolling basis and should be submitted by early January (e.g., January 7 — the course office will confirm the exact deadline shortly).

+To clarify your expectations about the FCP, please consider the [assignments administered to the previous BA cohorts](https://github.com/simoneSantoni/data-viz-smm635/blob/c3eb44673454d975a2a5c92db514daf5fb5ac5b4/pastAssignments).
 ## Case studies

 Case studies provide students with the opportunity to learn how to integrate the 'business' and the 'data viz' perspectives in order to deal effectively with real-world problems.
-In terms of process, groups of students will receive i) a detailed description of a business issue, and ii) relevant data; then, they will be working for one week to produce their own solution.
+In terms of process, groups of students will receive i) a detailed description of a business issue, and ii) relevant data.
+Then, they will be working for one week to produce their own solution.
-Solutions will be disclussed in class.
-Each presenting group will be associated with a discussant group whose role is to challenge the ideas, tools, and recommendetions that will be brought to the table.
-I expect six pairs of presenting and discussant groups; this means group that will present their solution in week 8 will serve as discussant in week 10 (and viceversa).
-Both presenting and discussant groups will be assessed.
+The views on the case will be discussed in class during an interactive session led by the lecturer.
+Students could be cold-called during the session and asked to share their solution.

 ## Discretionary coursework

-**Problem sets** will be launched weekly.
+__Problem sets (PS)__ will be launched weekly.
 Individual students may want to deal these problem sets and present their solution to the class.
 A maximum of three students per session will be selected on the basis of the novelty and effectiveness of the proposed solution.
 One bonus point (+1 FM) will be assigned.

+To clarify your expectations about PSs, please consider the [assignments administered to the previous BA cohorts](https://github.com/simoneSantoni/data-viz-smm635/blob/c3eb44673454d975a2a5c92db514daf5fb5ac5b4/pastAssignments).

-# Schedule of the Module
+## Schedule of the Module

 | Week  | Topic                                                                                             |
 | :---: | :------------------------------------------------------------------------------------------------ |